| CloserLook > John > John 17:1-26 |

 But

-more importantly, the very presence of God resided in that room, just over
+more importantly, the very presence of God resided in that room just over the

 If